kpet/clvk/README.md

    * `file:<fname>`: logging goes to `<fname>`.
 The file will be created if it does not exist and will be truncated.

+* `CLVK_LOG_GROUPS` controls what logging groups are enabled.
+A comma-separated list of group enable/disable requests is accepted.
+A group is enabled by giving its name and disabled by giving its name with a `-` prefix.
+A few
+  examples:

+   * `api` enables logging of the OpenCL API calls encountered and only that.
+   * `-refcounting` disables logging of object reference counting but keeps all other groups enabled by default.

+  All groups are enabled by default.
+The first group enabled replaces the default.

 * `CLVK_CLSPV_PATH` to provide a path to the clspv binary to use

 * `CLVK_LLVMSPIRV_BIN` to provide a path to the llvm-spirv binary to use